cirrax/puppet-postfix/README.md

 The purpose of this module is to configure postfix.
 It allows you to specify two postfix configurations in hiera.

-Version 2.x.x and above does not use two separated classes for server and satellige like it was done in 1.x.x versions.
+Version 2.x.x and above does not use two separated classes for server and satellite like it was done in 1.x.x versions.
 Instead hiera is used to overwrite configs.
 Version 2.x.x and above does not merge parameters in code anymore, instead hiera merge is used.

 ## Usage